 You might have heard the term “sub-agent.”
 A sub-agent usually refers to a salesperson as well.
 Typically, that salesperson is a sub-agent of their broker.
 Salespeople cannot go out and just conduct business in real estate on their own.
 Salespeople have to have a real estate broker sponsor their license.
 Typically, that salesperson is considered a sub-agent of the broker.

-A salesperson license is what most new agents receive.
-Typically, it's easier to pass the salesperson exam than the broker exam.
+A salesperson license is what most new agents receive, usually after successfully completing a real estate course.
+There are great classes offered both in person or online.
+Finding the best real estate school online will depend on your education preferences.
+Typically, it’s easier to pass the salesperson exam than the broker exam.
 Usually the pass-fail criteria for the salesperson exam is 70% whereas the broker exam can be 80-85 percent.